 Assistant/Associate Professor in Computer Science/Engineering

-The Department of Computer Science at the University of Kentucky invites applications for several tenure-eligible, 9-month appointment (Regular Title Series), faculty positions to begin August 2023.
+The Department of Computer Science at the University of Kentucky invites applications for multiple tenure-eligible, 9-month appointment (Regular Title Series) faculty positions to begin August 2024.
 We seek excellent candidates in all areas, with specific needs in AI/machine learning, software engineering/HCI, theoretical computer science, data science/data mining, wireless networks, computer systems and security.
 A demonstrated ability to collaborate with diverse teams to address grand societal challenges is highly desirable.
 Successful candidates must demonstrate a strong commitment to undergraduate and graduate education and be qualified to teach a broad range of courses in Computer Science.
 All regular title series faculty are expected to have a mix of research, teaching, and service to be negotiated annually with the chair of the department.
-We will consider all ranks, with preference for candidates at the assistant professor and associate professor levels.
+We will consider all ranks, with preference for candidates at the assistant professor level.
 Tenure-eligible faculty are expected to build a strong research program in their chosen area and to be dedicated teachers, contributing to our instructional offerings at both undergraduate and graduate levels.